cris1618/Cristian-Del-Gobbo-Portfolio/README.md

 [View the code on GitHub](https://github.com/cris1618/Mapping-the-use-of-GAI-in-a-higher-educational-context/blob/main/AI_usage.ipynb)

 ## Projects
 *Note:* Projects are ranked by importance and difficulty (Not exactly, but it's a good rule of thumb).
-Therefore, the most relevant and challenging projects are listed within the first 8-9 positions.
+Therefore, the most relevant and challenging projects are listed within the first 10 positions.

-### Project 1: GPT-2 Local Replication (Python)
+### GPT-2 Local Replication (Python)
 **Description:**
 In this project, I replicated a GPT-2 model following the detailed instructions provided by Andrej Karpathy in one of his [tutorial videos](https://youtu.be/l8pRSuU81PU?si=aH1r8OYISL3pokbB).
 The primary objective was to understand and implement a GPT-2 model locally, focusing on text generation tasks.